KuranovaPolina/Sber_School_21_Pool/P03D20-0-develop/README.md

 # P03D20
 Educational project Polish notation from organization «School 21».

+* ***Task***
-***== Develop an src/graph.c program in C for creating graphs of functions defined by arbitrary expressions.
+Develop an src/graph.c program in C for creating graphs of functions defined by arbitrary expressions.
 To calculate the values ​​of expressions, use Dijkstra's algorithm for translating expressions into Polish notation.
 The program is assembled using a Makefile.
 The name of the build stage is all.
-The executable file must be stored at the root in the build folder named graph. ==***
+The executable file must be stored at the root in the build folder named graph.

 * ***Conditions***